 Majok-Keen Primary School for Girls

-A female principal has been hired thanks to a gift from the Bill Cook Foundation.
+Achuel Piom, the female principal has been hired thanks to a gift from the Bill Cook Foundation.
 She is the only female principal of a public school in South Sudan.
 A female assistant principal has also been hired thanks to a gift from Hope for Sudan.
 The teachers of the eight hundred thirteen (813) girls are also female.